Firefly Nights

 What Time Should I Arrive?

-Please plan to be in the park as early as 6:00 and no later than 7 pm to purchase your after hours pass.
+Please plan to arrive at the park by 6:00 PM and no later than 7 pm .
 It is recommended to arrive early for this event due to its popularity.
 All guests must leave the park by 9:00pm.

-If you purchased your pass ahead of time via the link above, you are guaranteed entry.
+Please purchase your pass ahead of time via the link above, as you are then guaranteed entry.
+The park closes the gate at 8pm nightly and no entry will be allowed after that.

 There are 2 Firefly Chats each night at 6:45 and 7:15.